fredjarlier/mpiMarkDup/README.md

 Release notes
 -------------

+Release 1.0 from the 25/10/2019 <br />

+1) Not a good idea to play with magic number bgzip complain.
+We come back to previous version

+2) TODO: now the major bottle neck is the computation of the collision in perfect hash table. <br />
+		 we shall compute collision only one time according to the biggest chromosom to mark <br />

+3) TODO: problem with the option -q > 0 (it works with -q 0)

 Release 1.0 from the 23/10/2019 <br />

 1) Add the magic number at end of BGZF file.
 This way samtools doesn't complain <br />